martin-henz/martin-henz/_posts/2022-03-10-unit-circle-art.md

 from 0 to n.
-That can be accomplished using the `connect_points` abstraction, by connecting (1) the point at i with (2) the point at f(i), then (3) going back to i, which explains the number 3 in the implementation.
+That can be accomplished using the `connect_points` abstraction, by connecting (1) the point at i with (2) the point at f(i), then (3) going back to i, which explains the occurrences of the number 3 in the program.
 ```js
 const connect_lines =
     (n, g) =>